Written by Peter Hartland

-A decade and a half after his death, Eddie Harrison is still undisputed King Martlet.
+More than twenty years after his death, Eddie Harrison is still undisputed King Martlet.
 The man who did more than anybody else for the Club, who it often seemed was the Club, acted as Secretary for thirty-two years and President for another eighteen.
 Before that, he spent 23 years as an ordinary playing member.

 Growing The Fixture List

 Perhaps the most graphic illustration of Harrison’s influence lies within the fixture list.
 From the formation of the Club in 1905 until 1951, there had been an average of 25 completed matches per annum.
 During the thirty-two years from 1952 when he was Secretary, that average climbed to 68.
 A virtual tripling of the programme.
 And Harrison not only arranged all those matches himself, but also recruited the necessary players.
 A sift through the Club archives reveals a sudden leap in activity after 1952.
 Annual reports appear for the first time, distributed to all members, as do records relating to the Juniors.
 Fixture cards for each year are carefully collated and bound together.